 Sequoyah, creator of the Cherokee syllabary.
-Lithograph by an unknown artist, probably from a painting by Charles Bird King.
+Lithograph by an unknown artist, probably from a painting by Charles Bird King. kees who, according to tribal lore, had migrated to the West in 1721.
 As early as 1824 the Eastern Cherokees printed portions of the Bible.
 Four years later, at their capital in New Echota, Ga., they began publishing the first Indian newspaper, the Cherokee Phoenix, a weekly in Cherokee and English.
 This technique made news and literature available to the older generation, most of whom were fluent only in the native tongue, as well as to youths, many of whom had been schooled in English.
 In 1837 at Park